lailaCivatti/BMI_calculator/README.md

 Things to do:
 1. Make design responsive;
 2. Make sure accessibility is okay;
-3. Apply limits to values users can enter;
-4. Place event for validating input on real time as user types;
+3. Place event for validating input on real time as user types;
-5. Check if SCSS is well structured (apply BEM);
+4. Check if SCSS is well structured (apply BEM);

 That's it for now =)